- 7 min. read

 At the beginning of your social media audit report, you will record information about your audience.
 This is typically demographic information about who makes up your audience.
 When you evaluate your audience, you will take an in-depth look at them.

-You want to get to know your audience better to ensure that you’re delivering content they want.
+You want to get to know your audience better to ensure that you’re delivering the content they want.
 You’ll want to evaluate your audience on each platform.
 Go in-depth about your followers on each platform and assess them.

 It’s crucial that you learn what your audience likes or dislikes.
 You want to know this information to ensure that you’re producing content your audience likes.
 That way, you can create a better social media campaign for your business.

 6. Repeat frequently